-Title III FAQsFrequently asked questions about administrative, programmatic, and accountability features of Title III limited English proficiency and immigrant student programs.
+Title III FAQsFrequently asked questions about administrative, programmatic, and accountability features of Title III English learners and immigrant student programs.

-The following frequently asked questions and responses are intended to assist local educational agencies (LEAs) in implementing the Elementary and Secondary Education Act Title III provisions.
+These frequently asked questions are intended to assist local educational agencies (LEAs) in implementing the Every Student Succeeds Act (ESSA), Title III provisions.
 Applicable legal citations are included.

 - Funding of Subgrants to Local Educational Agencies

 - Private Schools

 - Parental Involvement